-Make sure you check for any extra charges that the platform might impose on them that would, in turn, add to the total interest paid, or deducted from the amount you have received.
+Make sure you check for any extra charges that the platform might impose on you, that would, in turn, add to the total interest paid, or deducted from the amount you have received.
 Also, ask if there are any prepayment charges that the platform might charge, in case you want to pre-close the loan.